Skip to content

 170. Number or percentage of suppliers assessed and/or engaged on compliance with company's policy and/or legal requirements?

-10 (20%) - The company reports that it has selected 10 critical supplier groups in its supply chain that are responsible for the supply of 20% of palm oil production volume in its supply base.
+10 (20%) - The company reports that as a part of its 'NDPE Implementation Programme', it selected 10 critical supplier groups in its supply chain, which are responsible for supplying 20% of the palm oil production volume in its supply base.

 • P